wesleytian/blog/content/about.md

 Before attending the University of Michigan, I took classes in computer science, mathematics, and economics at the University of Massachusetts, Amherst.

+Although I was born in Mountain View, California, I have also lived Oregon, Taiwan, Shanghai, Massachusetts, and Michigan.

 > _All views expressed on this site are my own and do not represent the opinions of any entity whatsoever with which I have been, am now, or will be affiliated._